-Table 64: Revision erwerb, erwerb2, nichterw, nichterw2(continued)
+Table 66: Revision erwerb, erwerb2, nichterw, nichterw2 (continued)

-Variable Decision Reason Wave 1: Variable offers no additional information in com- parison with the new main-status variable Wave 2ff.: Additional information in comparison with the new main-status variable is very limited Conclusion: In general rather additional complexity with very limited utility (e.g. students > 20h/working time per week).
-For the analysis a separate determination of sub- statuses probably more appropriate than previously in- cluded variables. nichterw2 dropped from SUF (see nichterw)
+nichterw dropped from SUF The previous division in labour status and economic inactivity status is given up and replaced by main status + indicator for current employment (subject to social insurance) + indicator for current registration as unemployed.
+Wave 1: Variable offers no additional information in comparison with the new main-status variable Wave 2ff.: Additional information in comparison with the new main-status variable is very limited Conclusion: In general rather additional complexity with very limited utility (e.g. students > 20h/working time per week).
+For the analysis a separate determination of sub-statuses probably more appropriate than previously included variables. nichterw2 dropped from SUF (see nichterw)